Meet our Champions

 Raphael P. Galleh (University of Sheffield, UK)

-Raphael Peter Galleh completed his PhD at the University of Sheffield, UK where his research focused on 'Testing for Novel Inhibitors of Oral Pathogens and their Enzymes' with the aim of abrogating host-pathogen interactions.
-He has been involved with the Society as an Early Career (EC) Forum Representative for the Scientific Conferences Panel and an Editor for Microbiology Today.
-He is passionate about teaching, research and promoting microbiology.
-With his research interest in Infection, Inflammation and Immunity (Host-Pathogen Interactions), Dr Galleh is enthusiastic about drug development and the prevention of infectious diseases.
+I completed my PhD at the University of Sheffield, UK where my research focused on 'Testing for Novel Inhibitors of Oral Pathogens and their Enzymes' with the aim of abrogating host-pathogen interactions.
+I have been involved with the Society as an Early Career Forum representative for the Scientific Conferences Panel and an Editor for Microbiology Today.
+I am passionate about teaching, research and promoting microbiology.
+With my research interest in infection, inflammation and immunity (host-pathogen interactions), I am enthusiastic about drug development and the prevention of infectious diseases.

 East Anglia